artium-team/NTP-Haunted-House/README.md

 # 🎃 The Haunted House: Where Fright Meets Byte 🎃

-List of projects which was submitted for The Haunted House NTP:
+<p align="center"> List of projects which was submitted for The Haunted House NTP: </p>

 <div align="center">